menu

 Builds confidence and reduces stress.
 Is driven by anxiety and fear of failure.

-Adopting a structured yet flexible approach like weekly planning allows you to set clear goals for the week ahead without getting lost in unnecessary details.
+Adopting a structured yet flexible approach like weekly planning lets you set clear goals for the week ahead without getting lost in unnecessary details.
 This regular practice makes planning a tool for action, not a replacement for it.
-It’s a habit that prevents overplanning before it can take hold.

 Conclusion